tokamak-network/darius-tutorial/cross-dom-bridge-erc20/README.md

 ### `depositERC20`

-This function shows how to deposit an ERC-20 token from Ethereum to TokamakLayer2.
+This function shows how to deposit an ERC-20 token from Goerli to Darius.

 ```js
 const depositAmount = ethers.utils.parseEther("1")